vantage-ola/tracknow/README.md

 ![logo](./src/img/track-now-banner-italic.png)

-Explore lap times, and specifications of your favorite cars on FIA licensed tracks worldwide.
+Explore record lap times, and specifications of your favorite cars on FIA licensed tracks worldwide.

 ## OVERVIEW

 Welcome to TRACK NOW Repository!
-This repository aims to build a web/mobile application that features a comprehensive collection of motorsport performance metrics showcasing the lap times and detailed specifications of popular cars on globally recognized tracks.
+This repository aims to build a web/mobile application that features a comprehensive collection of motorsport performance metrics showcasing the record lap times and detailed specifications of popular cars on globally recognized tracks.

 ### Features

-Lap Times: Dive into the lap times of various cars, allowing you to compare their performance on iconic tracks around the world.
+Lap Times: Dive into the record lap times of various cars, allowing you to compare their performance on iconic tracks around the world.

 Specifications: Explore detailed specifications for each car, offering a comprehensive view of their design, engine, and other crucial attributes.